RobProductions/OpenEOS/README.md

 OpenEOS offers 2 main services to your Unity project:

-1. A port of the relevant EOS SDK files, including C# and DLLs configured to work within the Editor and builds.
+1. A port of the relevant EOS SDK files, including the C# codebase and DLLs configured to work within the Editor and builds.
 This allows you to import the EOS SDK as a package instead of having to manage the SDK on a project-by-project basis in your Assets folder.
 2. A few helper extensions and shortcuts for commonly used Epic Online Services features, such as SDK Initialization and Account Management.

 ### OpenEOS...
 Why?